Matthew-D-Johnston/JS210-Fundamentals-of-JavaScript/js211_assessment/js211_assessment_study_guide.md

 ###### Objects vs. Primitives

 You may remember that JavaScript has two categories of data types: primitives and objects.
 The primitive types are strings, numbers, booleans, `null`, and `undefined`, bigints, and symbols.
-Primitive types are teh simplest, most basic types in JavaScript.
+Primitive types are the simplest, most basic types in JavaScript.

 Objects include, but aren't limited to, the following types: